 The accountancy firm that you use for your accounts may be great at accounts, but are they specialists in payroll?
 If you’re using your accountant for payroll administration or are considering doing so, ask them about their expertise in payroll.
 Chances are, they might not actually enjoy payroll processing and may prefer to focus on your accounts, which is where their specialism lies.
-Some accountancy firms will actually outsource your payroll to a third-party specialist payroll provider, so this is also something to consider.
+Some accountancy firms will actually outsource your payroll to a payroll specialist, so this is also something to consider.

 2. Check the outsourced payroll provider is fully compliant with HMRC and The Pensions Regulator